Airplane

 Bus

-Buses leave Lefkada Town for the Aktion-Preveza airport and Preveza itself, Igoumenitsa, Athens and Theseloniki.
-From Lefkada Town bus station busses depart for the rest of Lefkada – some bits with several buses a day – other parts less frequently.
+Buses leave Lefkada Town for the Aktion-Preveza airport and Preveza itself, Igoumenitsa, Athens and Thessaloniki.
+From Lefkada Town bus station buses depart for the rest of Lefkada – some bits with several buses a day – other parts less frequently.
 The timetables> change often.

 Long distance buses are pretty cheap and comfortable in Greece.
 They stop en-route for rest breaks although no toilet on board – so go before boarding.